 Prospective enrollees are encouraged to visit the physical facility of the school and to discuss your personal educational and occupational plans with school personnel prior to enrolling or signing Enrollment Agreements.
 The University currently has available several sponsored programs, government or otherwise, to provide grants or to pay for portions of tuition and fees for those who qualify.
-Refer to the Financial Information section for specific programs.
+Please refer to the Financial Information section for specific programs.

 Persons seeking to resolve problems or complaints should first contact the instructor in charge.
-Requests for further action may be made to the education Program Director, Dean, Provost or the School President.
-Unresolved complaints may then be directed to:
+Requests for further action may be made to the education Director Student Affairs, Program Director, Dean, Provost, Vice President or the School President.
+Grievances may be filed with AUHS' approving, accrediting/government agencies such as TRACS, BPPE, CCNE, WSCUC.
+AUHS will cooperate with all of its approving, governing/accrediting agencies in any complaint proceedings.